edukey/thoughts/FreeHosting.md

 # Free Hosting of Web pages/services

-Hosting of web static pages or dynamic services in HTTPS
+Hosting of web static pages or dynamic services in HTTPS:
 - feeding from source code (no need to build a container or to provide a binary package)
-- having a always free tiers usable for dev or small audience/usage
+- having a always free tier (not only a trial) usable for testing or small audience/usage

-Deployment by:
+Deployment of files/code by:
-- push: ftp, ms-webdeploy, git, cli/api, online editor or ide, web upload
+- push: ftp, ms-webdeploy, git, ad-hoc cli/api, online editor/ide, upload web ui
 - pull from: github (gh), gitlab (gl), bitbucket (bb), ext git repo (egit)

 ## Static files